Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: Introduction

 In this paper, we further explore the connections between these different concepts relating to classicality, that is, between \emph{local classicality} and \emph{classical explainability} (in the precise senses described above).
 Our first result is to show that bilocal classical theory is classically-explainable.
 Hence, modifications to the composition rule of classical theory (as an OPT) are not necessarily incompatible with the existence of an underlying ontology which composes following the standard ``classical'' composition rule (the Cartesian product).
 On the other hand, we construct alternative examples of locally-classical theories (following the construction of \emph{latent theories} introduced in Ref.~\cite{erba2024compositionrulequantumsystems}) which we prove are {\em not} classically-explainable.
 Consequently, locally-classical theories that fail to be tomographically local are {\em sometimes, but not always,} classically-explainable.
 An important direction for future work would be to find some way to classify such theories, for example, by finding some physical principle which singles out which are classically-explainable.

-In the first part of this paper, we begin with a concise overview of the framework of operational probabilistic theories, tailored to the needs of our discussion.
-We then turn to the two specific OPTs that play a central role in our work: \emph{classical theory} and \emph{bilocal classical theory}.
-We then define the concept of a map between (the transformations of) two OPTs, and as a special case, \emph{ontological models} of OPTs~\cite{soltani2025noncontextualontologicalmodelsoperational}, concluding the section by defining what it means for such a model to be \emph{classically-explainable}.
-In the second part of the paper, we construct such a model for bilocal classical theory and show that the constructed model is a consistent one.
-Finally, we conclude the paper with a no-go theorem concerning another type of locally-classical theories, termed \emph{latent classical theories}, for which we prove that no ontological model can be constructed.
+In the remainder of the introduction (and in more detail in App.~\ref{App:Prelim}), we provide a concise overview of the framework of operational probabilistic theories, tailored to the needs of our discussion.
+In particular, defining \emph{ontological models} of OPTs~\cite{soltani2025noncontextualontologicalmodelsoperational}, and what it means for such a model to be \emph{classically-explainable}.
+In section 2 of the paper, we construct such a model for bilocal classical theory and show that the constructed model is a consistent one.
+Finally, in section 3, we conclude the paper with a no-go theorem concerning another type of locally-classical theories, termed \emph{latent classical theories}, for which we prove that no ontological model can be constructed.